dondealban/tutorial-qgis-maxent/README.md

 2. Next, we will extract the occurrence points of the species we are interested in modeling.

     - Inspect the threatened tree species database using tools like R or Excel.
 For this exercise, let us model the distributions of `Cinnamomum mercadoi` that were observed in the Polillo Islands.

+    - To select the species from the CSV file, we will use a few lines of code in R as follows:
+    ```R
+    # This line reads the CSV file and stores it in a variable
+    # Note: change file path to your working directory
+    data <- read.csv(file="Geoferenced_threatenedforesttreespecies.csv", header=TRUE, sep=",")

+    # This line selects the species in our study area and stores it in a variable
+    polillo_cm <- subset(data, Species=="Cinnamomum mercadoi" & Source=="Clements, 2001", select=c(2,10:11))

+    # This line saves the selected species in a CSV file
+    write.csv(polillo_cm, file="polillo_cm.csv", row.names=FALSE)
+    ```

+    Here, note that the search terms used include the species name and the source of the data based on the database.
+Also, only columns 2, 10, and 11 were selected and saved in the final CSV file, which corresponds to the columns 'Species', 'Lat', and 'Long'.

 <a name="references"></a>